genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Table

-To look at the data held in a specific table you use the [`table`](#dbmon-commands) command followed by the table name, for example `table BROKER`.
-Once you select a table, the DbMon prompt will change to show the table name you are looking at:
+To look at the data held in a specific table, use the [`table`](#dbmon-commands) command followed by the table name: for example `table BROKER`.
+Once you have selected a table, the `DbMon` prompt changes to show the table name.

 ```javascript
 DbMon>table BROKER